HomeAboutAll Posts

 Conclusion

 Private channels in Microsoft Teams that lose all their owners and members are automatically deleted by Microsoft 365 within a short period.
-Once deleted, you cannot restore these channels using any standard methods, including the Teams Admin Center, PowerShell, or the Graph API.
-Additionally, the associated SharePoint sites are also permanently removed without going to the recycle bin.
+Once deleted, you cannot restore these channels using any automated methods, including the Teams Admin Center, PowerShell, or the Graph API.
+Additionally, the associated SharePoint sites are sent to the SharePoint recycle bin and removed after 21 days.

 If you ever find yourself in a situation where you need to clean up Team permissions, be cautious about removing any team owners.
-If the team owner you remove is the last member and owner of any private channels, Microsoft will permanently delete those channels.
+If the team owner you remove is the last member and owner of any private channels, Microsoft will permanently delete those channels after a few weeks.
 This mistake is easy to make, especially when you don’t check each Channel’s membership.
 Before removing any owners from the Team, make sure there are no channels where they are the last owner or member.

 Tags